ambroisie/kraken-assessment/README.md

 The logic used when trade matching is enabled is pretty limited: it wasn't clear to me what to do when either of the orders have left-over quantities to be fulfilled.
-More explicit instructions on this point would lead to the removal of the final `FIXME`s in the code.
+More explicit instructions on this point would lead to the removal of the final `FIXME`s and `assert`s in the code.

-Related to that point, the matching functionality should be tested further, rather than just using the two provided examples.
+I have added explicit test files of those cases in `data/invalid`.

+##### Picking prices

+Another improvement that is specific to trade matching would be scripting the behaviour when bid/ask prices are not exactly equal when matching trades: the current behaviour is to always use the asking price.
+One could imagine wanting to use bid price, or crossing order price, or the average (weighted by quantity?) of both prices, etc...

 #### Cancelling orders